-With a major in Biology Education, what interesting classes will I take?
+With a major in Biology for Secondary Education, what classes will I take?

 You'll take classes that are hands-on and inquiry-based in botany, zoology, genetics, anatomy and physiology, evolution and origins, molecular cell biology, principles of organic and biochemistry and a variety of education courses.
 Students in this major spend a semester student teaching at schools throughout west Michigan.